Brian Campbell: Early years

 Campbell grew up playing minor hockey in his hometown of Strathroy, Ontario, where he won an OMHA Championship at the novice level.
 He also played AAA hockey for the Elgin-Middlesex Major Bantam Chiefs, along with future NHL teammate Joe Thornton, in 1993–94, which was the organization's inaugural year.
 In 1994–95, Campbell signed with the Petrolia Jets Jr.B.
 (OHA) of the Western Ontario Hockey League (WOHL).

 Following his season with the Jets, Campbell was drafted by the Ottawa 67's.
 The 67's first-round pick that season was Nick Boynton, who would end up being a defence partner with Campbell for four seasons in Ottawa; they reunited 15 years later as teammates on the 2010 Stanley Cup-winning Chicago Blackhawks.

 Campbell was taken by the Ottawa 67's in the OHL as a third-round draft pick in the 1995 OHL Priority Selection.
 In 1998–99, he won the Red Tilson Trophy as the OHL's Most Outstanding Player.
-He also won the Max Kaminsky Trophy as the OHL's Defenceman of the Year and the William Hanley Trophy as the OHL's Most Gentlemanly Player, CHL Player of the Year, and finally the Memorial Cup as Ottawa defeated Calgary 7–6 in overtime on home ice.
+He also won the Max Kaminsky Trophy as the OHL's Defenceman of the Year and the William Hanley Trophy as the OHL's Most Gentlemanly Player, CHL Player of the Year, and finally, the Memorial Cup as Ottawa defeated Calgary 7–6 in overtime on home ice.

+Professional

 Buffalo Sabres

 Campbell was drafted by the Buffalo Sabres as their sixth-round pick in the 1997 NHL Entry Draft.
 He played his first game for the Sabres in the 1999–2000 season and stayed with the team, wearing number 51, until February 26, 2008, when he was traded to San Jose.
 During the NHL lockout in 2004–05, he played for Jokerit in the Finnish SM-liiga and won the silver medal in the league championships.

 On January 9, 2007, Campbell was the leading vote-getter amongst Eastern Conference defenceman for the 2007 NHL All-Star Game, earning him his first All-Star appearance.
 As a result of the Sabres' rotating captaincy policy, Campbell was named an alternate captain for the month of November 2007 and captain for the month of December.
 Campbell was then selected again to the 2008 NHL All-Star Game.